Our guest services provide convenience and comfort for our patients and their loved ones.

 Visitors and patients may park in the west parking lot.
 Entry doors are locked at approximately 8:30 p.m.
 If you need assistance after this hour, enter through the south emergency room entrance after pressing the button for admittance.
 There are handicap spaces located by the west entrance with wheelchairs available for your convenience.

 Safety is everyone’s job!
-Smith County Memorial Hospital has many policies which relate to safety of patients.
+Smith County Memorial Hospital has many policies which relate to the safety of our patients.
 The following are a few safety issues of which you should be aware.

 For the safety of our patients, guests and staff, doors to the inpatient area and other critical areas of the hospital are locked at all times.
 When you arrive to visit a patient, please check in at the front desk or nurses’ station to request access.

 All electrical units brought into the hospital by, or for, patients must be safety inspected by the Maintenance Staff.
-This can be accomplished by giving them to your nurse, she will have them checked.
+Please notify your nurse to complete this procedure.

 Do not be alarmed if you hear a fire or disaster signal, it may be a drill required by law.
 If an emergency does exist, your nurse and other hospital personnel are trained in appropriate emergency response.